 - Foreign travel at 80% up to plan limits

-Doctor visits: How Medicare Supplement plans can help
+Doctor visits: How Medicare Supplement insurance plans can help

-A Medicare Supplement plan that covers doctor visits copayments (all of the 10 standard plans generally cover doctor visits at least 50%.
+All the standardized Medicare Supplement insurance plans generally pay for Medicare-covered doctor visit copayments at least 50%.
 A Medicare Supplement insurance plan could be useful if you know that you will have a lot of doctor visits.
 If you visit the doctor frequently, the copayments could add up.
 The Medicare Part B (medical care) deductible is $185 in 2019 (estimated to be $197 in 2020, per CMS).
 After your deductible is met, you typically pay 20% of the Medicare-approved amount for most doctor services.
-If you know that you will be visiting the doctor multiple times a month, the amount you could save on copayments by having a Medicare Supplement plan could exceed the cost of the additional insurance plan.
+If you know that you will be visiting the doctor multiple times a month, the amount you could save on copayments by having a Medicare Supplement insurance plan could exceed the cost of the additional insurance plan.

-Durable medical equipment: How Medicare Supplement plans can help
+Durable medical equipment: How Medicare Supplement insurance plans may help

-Durable medical equipment comes with a Part B coinsurance that could be covered by a Medicare Supplement plan.
+Durable medical equipment comes with a Part B coinsurance that could be paid for by a Medicare Supplement insurance plan.
 Durable medical equipment could be a walker, wheelchair, hospital bed, or other medical equipment ordered by your doctor for use in the home.
 For example, a hospital bed that costs $2,000 might have a coinsurance amount of $400 (the Medicare Part B coinsurance is typically 20%).
 A Medicare Supplement insurance plan may pay for this coinsurance.
 Again, different plans have different basic benefits, so you may want to compare Medicare Supplement insurance plans.

-Extensive hospitalization: How Medicare Supplement plans can help
+Extensive hospitalization: How Medicare Supplement insurance plans may help

-Another potential benefit of certain Medicare Supplement plans is if you are planning on some foreign travel.
+Another potential benefit of certain Medicare Supplement insurance plans is if you are planning on some foreign travel.
 Travelers are not immune from health problems and you could find yourself in a hospital overseas.
-In general, Medicare doesn’t cover health care you get outside of the U.S. (Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands and American Samoa are considered part of the U. S.) Six Medicare Supplement Plans may cover foreign travel medical emergencies at 80% (up to plan limits): Plans C, D, F, G, M, and N.
+In general, Medicare doesn’t cover health care you get outside of the U.S. (Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands and American Samoa are considered part of the U. S.) Six Medicare Supplement insurance plans may help with foreign travel medical emergencies at 80% (up to plan limits): Plans C*, D, F*, G, M, and N.

-Perhaps the best way to determine if you should enroll in a Medicare Supplement plan is to think about whether you may need the services the plans cover and how much you would pay out-of-pocket for those services.
-If you realize that you could pay more out-of-pocket for Medicare-covered services than the plan’s monthly premiums would cost you, then applying for a Medicare Supplement plan could be a good choice.
+Perhaps the best way to determine if you should buy a Medicare Supplement insurance plan is to think about whether you may need the basic benefits of one plan versus another, and how much you would pay out-of-pocket for those services.
+If you realize that you could pay more out-of-pocket for Medicare-covered services than the plan’s monthly premium would cost you, then applying for a Medicare Supplement insurance plan could be a good choice.